 Areas of Responsibility

-As vice provost for teaching and learning, Zumbrunnen works in collaboration with deans and other academic leaders across campus to provide leadership, coordination and administrative support for UW-Madison’s teaching and learning mission as part of the Office of the Provost.
+As vice provost for teaching and learning, Zumbrunnen works in collaboration with deans and other academic leaders across campus to provide leadership, coordination and administrative support for UW–Madison’s teaching and learning mission as part of the Office of the Provost.

 The vice provost for teaching and learning oversees the Division for Teaching and Learning, which includes the Center for Teaching, Learning and Mentoring; Indigenous Education and Our Shared Future; the Morgridge Center for Public Service; the Office of Academic and Career Success; the Rebecca M. Blank Center for Campus History; Student Learning Assessment; and the Wisconsin Institute for Science Education and Community Engagement (WISCIENCE).